 Our business depends entirely on the successful discovery or identification, development and commercialization of product candidates.
 We have no products approved for commercial sale and do not anticipate generating any revenue from product sales for the next 12 months, if ever.
-We do not expect to generate significant revenue unless and until we obtain marketing approval for, and begin to sell, tovorafenib (DAY101), pimasertib, or another product candidate.
+We do not expect to generate significant revenue unless and until we obtain marketing authorization for, and begin to sell, tovorafenib (DAY101), pimasertib, or another product candidate.
 Our ability to generate revenue and achieve profitability depends on several factors, including, but not limited to, our ability to:

-- complete a successful pivotal Phase 2 FIREFLY-1 trial with tovorafenib (DAY101) that achieves a competitive, clinically meaningful and generally well-tolerated target product profile; - complete a successful pivotal Phase 3 FIREFLY-2 trial with tovorafenib (DAY101) that achieves a competitive, clinically meaningful and generally well-tolerated target product profile in front-line pLGG; - complete a successful Phase 1b/2 FIRELIGHT-1 umbrella master trial of tovorafenib (DAY101) as a monotherapy and in combination with pimasertib in patients 12 years and older with tumors having activated RAF signaling; - initiate and successfully complete all safety, pharmacokinetic and other studies required to obtain U.S. and foreign marketing approval for tovorafenib (DAY101) as a treatment for patients with pLGGs; - initiate and complete successful later-stage clinical trials that meet their clinical endpoints; - obtain favorable results from our clinical trials and apply for and obtain marketing approval for tovorafenib (DAY101) and pimasertib from applicable regulatory authorities, including NDAs, from the FDA, and maintaining such approvals; - establish licenses, collaborations or strategic partnerships that allow for the commercialization of our product candidates and/or may increase the value of our programs; - establish and maintain viable supply and manufacturing relationships with third parties that can provide adequate, in both amount and quality, products and services to support clinical development and meet the market demand for our product candidates, if approved; - successfully commercialize tovorafenib (DAY101), pimasertib, and any future product candidates we may develop, if approved, by building a sales force or entering into collaborations with third parties; - satisfy any required post-marketing approval commitments to applicable regulatory authorities; - maintain a continued acceptable safety profile following any marketing approval of our product candidates; - identify, assess and develop new product candidates; - establish and maintain patent and trade secret protection or regulatory exclusivity for our product candidates; - maintain an acceptable safety profile of our products, including tovorafenib (DAY101) and pimasertib; - obtain, maintain, protect and defend our intellectual property portfolio; - address any competing therapies and technological and market developments; - achieve market acceptance of tovorafenib (DAY101) or pimasertib and our other successful product candidates, if any, with patients, the medical community and third-party payors, both in the United States and internationally; and - attract, hire and retain qualified personnel.
+- complete a successful pivotal Phase 2 FIREFLY-1 trial with tovorafenib (DAY101) that achieves a competitive, clinically meaningful and generally well-tolerated target product profile for the treatment of relapsed or progressive pLGG; - complete a successful pivotal Phase 3 FIREFLY-2 trial with tovorafenib (DAY101) that achieves a competitive, clinically meaningful and generally well-tolerated target product profile for the front-line treatment of pLGG; - complete a successful Phase 1b/2 FIRELIGHT-1 umbrella master trial of tovorafenib (DAY101) as a monotherapy and in combination with pimasertib in patients 12 years and older with tumors having activated RAF signaling; - initiate and successfully complete all safety, pharmacokinetic and other studies required to obtain U.S. and foreign marketing authorization for toyorafenib (DAY101) as a treatment for patients with pLGGs; - initiate and complete successful later-stage clinical trials that meet their clinical endpoints; - obtain favorable results from our clinical trials and apply for and obtain marketing authorization for tovorafenib (DAY101) and pimasertib from applicable regulatory authorities, including NDAs, from the FDA, and maintaining such approvals; - establish licenses, collaborations or strategic partnerships that allow for the commercialization of our product candidates and/or may increase the value of our programs; - establish and maintain viable supply and manufacturing relationships with third parties that can provide adequate, in both amount and quality, products and services to support clinical development and meet the market demand for our product candidates, if approved; - successfully commercialize tovorafenib (DAY101), pimasertib, and any future product candidates we may develop, if approved, by building a sales force and/or entering into collaborations with third parties; - satisfy any post-marketing requirements imposed by, or post-marketing commitments made to, applicable regulatory authorities;

+- demonstrate an acceptable safety profile of our product candidates, including tovorafenib (DAY101) and pimasertib, and continue to maintain a continued acceptable safety profile following marketing authorization, if any; - identify, assess and develop new product candidates; - establish and maintain patent and trade secret protection, statutory exclusivities, and other intellectual property protections for our products; - obtain, maintain, protect and defend our intellectual property portfolio, including any necessary licenses from third parties; - address any competing therapies and technological and market developments; - achieve market acceptance of tovorafenib (DAY101) or pimasertib and our other successful product candidates, if approved, with patients, the medical community and third-party payors, both in the United States and internationally; and - attract, hire and retain qualified personnel.